ArunAniyan/extremely-simple-one-shot-learning/readme.md

 We use `V` and `S'` to calculate `~W'` with size `64*4`.
 Now for all test samples we calculate `np.argmax( np.dot( x.T, ~W' )` to get a class prediction.

 We obtain a multi-class accuracy of `0.846` with 50 labeled samples per class, `0.759` with 10 labeled samples per class, and a variant accuracy of `0.609` with 1 labeled sample per class.
 By comparison: random guessing is `0.25` accuracy.

+### Note

+We used a very simple toy dataset and non-rigorous method of evaluation.
+The goal was to replicate the basic idea with an extremely simple baseline, not to obtain (or claim) state-of-the-art performance.

+One-shot learning has less constraints than zero-shot learning approach (we need at least one labeled sample, or another model communicating this as a vector).
+But we do get to use this approach when no class attributes are available.

+We completely gloss over one of the main contributions in the paper: Regularization of the V matrix.
+We calculate V from W and S with least-squares.
+The paper includes a regularizer with more favourable properties.

+See the original Matlab code here: https://dl.dropboxusercontent.com/u/5961057/ESZSL_v0.1.zip and a repository with the code for the real data experiments in the paper here: https://github.com/bernard24/Embarrassingly-simple-ZSL